Being a perfectionist is painful and overcoming perfectionism is a beast. If you’ve been there, you know what I’m talking about.

 3. Practice radical acceptance

-Radical acceptance is a tough concept to explain for me and I think a tough one for people to fully grasp because it has a deeper meaning than it seems.
-To radically accept something is to completely accept something from the depths of your mind, heart, and soul.
+Radical acceptance is a tough concept to explain for me and I think a tough one for people to fully grasp.
+It has a deeper meaning than it seems to.

 To radically accept is to stop fighting reality.
 And to stop fighting means to suffer less.